XcodesOrg/XcodesApp/README.md

 |Catalan|[@ferranabello](https://github.com/ferranabello)|

 Want to add more languages?
 Simply create a PR with the updated strings file.

 ## Installation

-Xcodes.app runs on macOS Big Sur 11.0 or later.
+v1.X - requires MacOS 11 or newer
+v2.X - requires MacOS 13

 ### Install with Homebrew